gordoncaister/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+sessions are used for authentication by providing a user with a cookie on successful login that expires after a certain amount of time.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+it hashes the passwords.
+Meaning it encrypts it with a few pieces, one of which is a secret that someone would need to be able to decrypt the file.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+allows us to use different encoding patterns, salts, and secrets.
+The attackers would have to know or guess all three of the above to be able to decrypt passwords.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Minimum Viable Product